BS - British Standard

 British Standard BS 7671 – also known as the IEE (Institute of Electrical Engineering) wiring regulations.
 Details the requirements for electrical installations and is the standard against which all NICEIC contractors are assessed.
 To enrol with NICEIC all electricians, and anyone they employ, must meet this national safety standard.

-Any electrician installing a new electrical installation (including a single circuit), altering, extending or adapting an existing circuit should issue the homeowner with electrical installation certificate or minor electrical installation works certificate to confirm the work complies with the requirements of BS 7671.
+Any electrician installing a new electrical installation (including a single circuit), or altering, extending or adapting an existing circuit should issue the homeowner with electrical installation certificate or minor electrical installation works certificate to confirm the work complies with the requirements of BS 7671.

 An assembly of electrical equipment (socket outlets, lighting points and switches) supplied from the same origin and protected against over current by the same protective device(s).